espinoco/.emacs.d/README.md

 ## This is an Emacs Mac OS X configuration

-I use Emacs from [Emacs For Mac OS X](http://emacsformacosx.com/)
+I install Emacs from homebrew:

+`brew install emacs --HEAD --use-git-head --cocoa --with-gnutls`

 ## This is an Emacs MacBook Pro Spanish keyboard configuration

 I like command key mapped as control key and Caps Lock key as Meta key, this configuration also has spanish symbols and adaptations for programing.

 ## Works done with this configuration